Installing the best laminate flooring for your kitchen is a good idea.

 Laminating Floor Types Considering Production Methods:

 The most important thing is to consider where you will install laminate flooring.
 You can select the laminate floor types considering production methods.
-Laminates are made using three principal layers; decorative layer, core, and the backing layer.
+Laminates are made using three principal layers; the decorative layer, core, and the backing layer.
 The core layer is made using wood pulp with high pressure.
 This core layer is the main factor of laminating floors’ durability.

 Laminate floors are made in two methods.

 - Direct Pressure Laminate (DPL)